L-Shaped Standing Desk Reviews Round-up

 The unique architecture of the Lander L-Desk’s ergo-contoured tops allows you to swap the side table from one side to the other should you ever change your office configuration, saving you the hassle and expense of getting rid of one table and buying another.
 And if you ever move to a new office without enough room to make an L-desk you can simple remove the side section and have a fully-functioning 2-legged standing desk remaining.
 These kinds of post-purchase modifications are simply not possible with other electric L-desks, so keep this in mind should you foresee any office relocation or remodeling down the road.

-Also unique to the iMovR Lander is that it’s the only L-desk with the grain running in the same direction all along the entire desk surface, whereas all the other L-desks have the grains of the two tops running perpendicular to one another.
+Also unique to the iMovR Lander is that it’s the only height-adjustable L-desk with the grain running in the same direction all along the entire desk surface, whereas all the other L-desks have the grains of the two tops running perpendicular to one another.
 While this is a non-issue with solid colored tops, perpendicular wood grain directions can be visually cacophonous.

 The Lander L-Desk arrives 90% pre-assembled, making it ten times easier to assemble than the Fully, Uplift or MultiTable options.
 Its advanced height control paddle comes with a Bluetooth-enabled smartphone app for controlling your desk and taking advantage of its built-in “health coach” feature.
 For shared workstations each user can carry their own height preferences and coach settings around on their smartphone, and sync up every time they walk up to that workstation.
-Enterprise customers love the ability to build the desk easily without having to schedule professional installers.
+Enterprise customers appreciate the ability to build the desk easily without having to schedule professional installers.